 I originally joined Avi Networks because I believed they had a robust, software-defined application delivery solution.
-It could do everything F5’s physical load balancers could do… or so I thought.
-After one week on the job, I’ve realized that Avi Networks only cuts costs by up to 70% only because you aren’t paying for hardware—hardware that can do a lot of things that Avi Networks just can’t do.
+It could do everything F5 hardware load balancers could do… or so I thought.
+After one week on the job, I’ve realized that Avi Networks only cuts costs by up to 90% only because you aren’t paying for hardware—hardware that can do a lot of things that Avi Networks just can’t do.
 Let's take a look into hardware load balancers vs software load balancers.

 Because I consider myself to be a person of integrity, I felt the need to come clean and highlight several of the ways that F5 Load Balancers outperform Avi’s software solution.